kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 Good practice for production
 ---------------------

-Number of retrieved threads can be configured in reporting.conf
+The number of retrieved threads can be configured in reporting.conf

 Installation of "uwsgi"::
     # apt-get install uwsgi uwsgi-plugin-python nginx
-    # nginx is only required if you want use basic web auth
+    # nginx is only required if you want to use basic web auth

 Is better if you run "web" and "dist.py" as uwsgi application